aamir-mustafa/super-resolution-adversarial-defense/README.md

 # super-resolution-adversarial-defense

-Image Super-Resolution as a Defense Against Adversarial Attacks This repository is an PyTorch implementation of the paper **"Image Super-Resolution as a Defense Against Adversarial Attacks"**.
+This repository is an PyTorch implementation of the paper **"Image Super-Resolution as a Defense Against Adversarial Attacks"**.

 If you find our work useful in your research or publication, please cite our work: